mxcube/mxcubeqt/README.md

     git checkout <latest_tag>
     git submodule init; git submodule update

-Or alternatively you can clone the repository with the --recursive option.

 Within the *bin* directory you can find scripts to start mxCuBE and the HWR server.
 By default the *mxcube* script loads *mxcube.gui* ; this file is **not** shipped with the repository, for the first time it has to be created by making a copy of example_mxcube.gui.